Docker Compose Restart Does Not Apply Your New Config

 ]

-To apply the change, the correct command was:
+The correct command was:

 docker compose up -d